Understanding Rhesus Blood Groups: A Complete Guide

 Testing and Typing

 Modern blood typing uses various methods to detect Rh antigens on red blood cells.
-Testing has evolved from simple tube testing to sophisticated automated platforms and molecular methods.
+Testing has progressed from manual tube testing to automated platforms and molecular methods.

 Current Testing Methods